Red flag as femicide, defilement cases spiral out of control

 - The crisis has drawn the attention of former PM Raila Odinga, who has called for urgent measures to stop SGBV

 In just 48 hours, between April 17 and April 18, four girls in three different counties were defiled.
-In all these cases, the perpetrators are a village man, a father and a police officer.
+In the cases, the perpetrators are a village man, a father and a police officer.

 On April 17, a father reportedly swallowed a condom he was using to defile his 11-year-old daughter in Kismayo, Embu County after he was caught in the act.